nas256/ece3400_team13/labs/lab4.md

 # Lab 4: Radio Communication and Map Drawing
 ## Objective
-The objective of this lab was to build off of the work we did in Lab 3 to draw a full maze on a VGA monitor while updating it in real time with information recieved from our robot.
+The objective of this lab was to build off of the work we did in Lab 3 and draw a full maze on a VGA monitor while updating it in real time with information recieved from our robot.
 This information is transmitted through radio communication from our robot to our base station

 While we had similair teams as the previous Lab, we all came together to agree on a communication protocol and worked together to combine the code.
 So all members gained experience with the VGA and radio communication elements.

 In the end we were succesful in implementing a protocol for the robot to accurately communicate to the base station about the current state of the maze: robot's current position, unexplored, and explored areas.
 The protocol also currently dicatates what bits are set aside for relaying walls, presence and frequency of treasures, and a done signal.

 # Radio Team: